Ikaguia/fvtt-globe-map/README.md

 ### [Unreleased]

 - Initial globe position is now based on initial scene position (use shift ping + 'capture current view' to set initial view)
+- Token/Note markers now scale with their size (width for tokens, icon size for notes)
+- Token/Note with an elevation of 0 are now 'geographically sized', while the rest are 'screen sized' (previous behaviour was always 'screen sized')

 ### [0.0.9]